 - The Graduate Program Assistant creates a list of current Medical Genetics PhD and MD/PhD students who have been in their programs for three or more years.
 Faculty supervisors are invited to nominate their students who meet all of the eligibility criteria, and who are approximately in their final year.
 Additionally, the Review Committee will actively solicit nominations from the supervisors of any eligible students (based on the criteria) that committee members feel are likely to be good candidates.
 A final call will be sent to all supervisors of eligible students eight weeks before Research Day.

 - Supervisors are welcome to nominate one or more qualified students from their lab per year.

 - Application documents will be due six weeks before Research Day.
 The application documents are:

 - Student’s current CV

-- The Prize recipient will be asked in advance to prepare a short talk (about 10 minutes) for Research Day.
+- The Patricia Baird and James Miller Prizes Review Committee Chair will notify the successful JM applicant and their supervisor(s) three weeks before Research Day.
+The Prize recipient will prepare a short talk (about 10 minutes) for Research Day.
 The talk is to focus on his/her research, emphasizing the aspects of their work that relate to human genetic disease.